grahamschock/composite/src/components/implementation/tests/crt_tests/README.md

 - set up a checkpoint on a thread
 - preempt said thread using thd_yield()
 - wake up all thds
-- switch to thd original thd
+- switch to original thd
 - block thd (no one will wake this thd up)

 ```